stylesplugin/styles-twentythirteen/readme.txt

 == Changelog ==

+= 1.0.6 =
+* New: Style active item in menubar.
+See `Menu — Primary > Top active item` and `Menu — Primary > Submenu active item`.
+* New: Add experimental support for widget submit buttons.
+May not work with all plugins.
+Code must be uncommented in customize.json to activate.

 = 1.0.5 =

 * Fix: Allow background-color of comment submit button to be changed.
 Thanks [@webblish](http://wordpress.org/support/profile/webblish) for the report.